jamesro/cluster-specialists/README.md

 # Online Prediction of Switching Graph Labelings with Cluster Specialists

-This is the code accompanying the experimental section of the paper appearing in NeurIPS2019.
+This is the code accompanying the experimental section of the paper appearing in NeurIPS 2019.

 ## Data Collection & Cleaning
 Data was gathered using the following bash command